utcompling/textgrounder/README.txt

    Execute the following:

-   $ poligrounder build assembly
+   $ poligrounder build compile

-   This should be executable from anywhere; it uses a script in
-   $POLIGROUNDER_DIR/bin and relies on the setting in POLIGROUNDER_DIR to know where the source code is.
+   It should be possible to execute this from any directory; it uses a script in $POLIGROUNDER_DIR/bin and relies on the setting in POLIGROUNDER_DIR to know where the source code is.
 There is a copy of SBT 0.12.0 located inside of Poligrounder, and everything after 'poligrounder build' actually gets passed directly to SBT.

-In this case, the 'assembly' directive causes a bunch more JAR's to get downloaded, and then Poligrounder gets compiled, and eventually a self-contained "assembly" or "fat JAR" gets built containing all the JAR's necessary to run Poligrounder under Hadoop.
+   In this case, the 'compile' directive causes a bunch more JAR's to get downloaded, and then Poligrounder gets compiled.

-   Note that for local testing, it's not actually necessary to build an assembly.

 V. Get the data